Subscribe to join thousands of other ecommerce experts

 Google Shopping is an increasingly popular ad format with higher average returns than other PPC channels.
-However, many accounts experience performance drops at one time or another, leaving PPC managers under huge pressure to fix the problem ASAP.
+However, many accounts experience performance drops at one time or another.
+This leaves PPC managers under huge pressure to fix the problem ASAP.
 Suddenly, all the time you have spent building up and fostering your campaigns seems to be in vain.
-At this point it’s important to know that even the most tech-savvy PPC managers make mistakes that can have a drastic impact on their Google Shopping performance.
+At this point, it’s important to know that even the most tech-savvy PPC managers make mistakes that can have a drastic impact on their Google Shopping performance.
 That’s why it’s so crucial to have a checklist to help you troubleshoot and fix the problem.
 Bidding is often blamed when costs spike or performances drop.
 However, PLA campaigns are much more complex: the real problem could go far deeper.

 Don’t lose your confidence.
 Here is a guide to help diagnose the problem right away.

 Table of Contents

 The Shopping Ad Automation dashboard allows you to define bid strategies for your whole assortment or specific segments based on your business strategy.
 While this grants you the freedom to influence your Google Shopping performance, it also requires a disciplined tactical approach.
 It needs coherent and accurate bidding decisions aligned with the overall business environment.
 For example, it’s important to analyse cross-device metrics carefully before deciding on device modifiers.
 If your site is not mobile-friendly, it makes little sense to bid aggressively on mobile or to go for a device split.
 Remember: in the end, our machine learning algorithm can only be as good as you allow it to be.

 This also means that you have to identify key performance indicators.
 Aiming for impressions and a high CTR does not automatically mean more sales.
 However it makes great sense if your goal is to maximise the branding effect instead of sales conversions.